Little Yellow Wheelbarrow

 Nasturtiums

-Nasturtiums are a great way to brighten up any garden in shades of red, orange, and yellow.
+Nasturtiums are a great way to brighten any garden in shades of red, orange, and yellow.
 Not only are they lovely to look at, but they also help repel pests in the garden.
 They do not require good soil or fertilizer and tolerate neglect well.
-As a bonus, these flowers are edible and have a fun peppery flavor.
+As a bonus, nasturtiums have edible flowers with a fun peppery flavor.
 They look lovely on top of a bright green salad!

 • Sow Method: Start indoors